christophercalm/personal-blog/index.md

 ---
 layout: homepage.liquid
-title: Horsin' Around
+title: Christopher's Blog
 ---

-# Welcome to Hollywoo
+# Welcome to ChristopherCalm

 Hello.
-I am BoJack.
-Horseman, obviously
+My name is Christopher and welcome to my blog.